Louis Moinet: History

 During his studies, he quickly distinguished himself for his mastery of classical subjects, and he regularly took first place in academic competitions.
 While still a student, he was introduced to the world of watch making, and he spent almost all of his free time by the side of a master watchmaker.
 He was also privately tutored in drawing by an Italian painter.

 At the age of twenty, Moinet hoped to move to Italy.
 Soon he left France for Rome, where he lived for five years studying architecture, sculpting, and painting.
-There he came into regular contact with members of the French Academy which brought together the most illustrious artists of the time.
+There he came into regular contact with members of the French Academy, which brought together the most illustrious artists of the time.
 From Rome, he went on to Florence to perfect the artistic skills he had acquired.
-As a painter, his legacy includes a number of fine works.
+As a painter, his legacy includes several fine works.

 Upon his return to Paris, he was made a Professor of Fine Arts at the Louvre.
-At this time, he also began his theoretical and practical studies of watch making, an art which he already loved most passionately.
+At this time, he also began his theoretical and practical studies of watchmaking, an art which he already loved most passionately.
 He reestablished contact with his former master watchmaker and, within less than ten years, the master was to find himself in the position of student to Moinet.
-Watch making soon engrossed all of Moinet's time and its tools brought him frequently to Switzerland where he spent extended periods of time.
+Watch making soon engrossed all of Moinet's time, and its tools brought him frequently to Switzerland where he spent extended periods of time.